11th SS Volunteer Panzergrenadier Division Nordland: Formation

 In February 1943, Hitler ordered the creation of an SS division which would be officered by foreign volunteers.
 In March 1943, the SS-Panzergrenadier-Regiment Nordland was separated from the SS Division Wiking to be used as the nucleus for the new division.
 The division's two Panzergrenadier regiments were also given titles that were meant to reference the countries of origin of their respective recruits, SS-Panzergrenadier-Regiment 23 Norge (Norway) and SS-Panzergrenadier-Regiment 24 Danmark (Denmark), however, at the time of the division's arrival on the Eastern Front in the autumn of 1943, almost 80% of its men were either Reichsdeutsche from Germany or Volksdeutsche.

 After its formation in Germany, the division was attached to the III (Germanic) SS Panzer Corps under the command of SS-Obergruppenführer Felix Steiner and was moved to Croatia.
 The division began combat operations against Yugoslav partisans in September 1943.
-In mid-October 1943, the division burned and looted several Serb villages in the Banija region of Croatia, and helped organize a local collaborationist Chetnik militia.
+In mid-October 1943, several formerly Serb villages, that were majority Croatian at that point in the Banija region of Croatia, SS-Panzergrenadier-Regiment 24 Danmark participated in the burning of Croatian villages and rounding up of Croatian civilians in Glina, Hrastovica, Petrinja and Sisak, and helped organize a local collaborationist Chetnik militia.